patricksavalle/devops-project-template/README.md

 *[CC-NC-SA-BY 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) By Patrick Savalle*

-> ## Clone this repo and use it to setup and document your own project configuration
+> ## Clone this repo and use it to setup, review or document your own project configuration
 > - [x] Review and check all the items

 > Contents: